scripterio-js/scripterio/README.md

 `only()`  Declares an exclusive test or test group that will be executed.
 If used, all other tests are skipped.

+`todo()`  Declares a test or test group as "to-do."
+The test(s) is/are marked as pending and will not be executed.
+Helpful for planning and organizing future tests.

 ### `Example↓`